-Continuity & Safety - 3 Ways to Keep Your Fleet Severe Weather Ready
+Continuity & Safety - Severe Weather Safety Tips for Your Fleet

 Be Proactive About Maintenance

-Before your driver travels in less-than-ideal conditions, you need to make sure your vehicles are prepared.
+Before driving in severe weather, you need to make sure your vehicles are prepared.
 Staying ahead of required maintenance, including jobs related to preparing vehicles for adverse weather conditions, goes a long way in safeguarding drivers and vehicles.

 Keep Your Workers Informed